An abused girl makes a life-altering decision.

 Stepping onto the gravel track leading home, she was hailed by her friend, Dylan, from the field opposite the woods.

 “Hey, Gracie!
 Wait up.”

-A muff of brown hair bobbed towards her, at first, barely visible above the tall grass he jogged into view as he mounted the slight hill to the road.
-Dylan was a round boy.
+A muff of brown hair bobbed towards her, at first barely visible above the tall grass, he jogged into view as he mounted the slight hill to the road.
+Dylan was a round man.
 His face round, his sapphire eyes round, his belly round; even his fingers, and toes, and glasses; all round.

 “Looks like ya got quite a haul,” Dylan said, nodding towards her basket.
 He dropped a fishing pole and a stringer of fish over the strands of a barbed wire fence before hoisting himself over and joining her on the road.

 “You sellin’ preserves again this year?”
 His eyes twinkled as he bent to retrieve his gear. “’Cause you can put me down for a half dozen jars.”

 “Course I am, but I ain’t lettin’ you pay.”
 Grace smiled.
 “Your preserves are free.”
 Grace pointed to the stringer of fish dangling in Dylan’s hand.
 “And I see you been poachin’ on the Miller’s pond again?”